HC issues summons to Uddhav Thackeray, Aditya Thackeray, Sanjay Raut on defamation plea | Law-Order

 - India

-The high court also asked Google, Twitter, Uddhav, Aditya and Raut to file their written statements within 30 days on the plea seeking removal of the alleged defamatory content from social media platforms.
-The court has posted the matter for further hearing on April 17.
+The high court also asked Google and Twitter to file their written statements within 30 days on the plea.
+It also issued notice to the defendants on the interim plea seeking removal of the alleged defamatory content from social media platforms.

+The judge, who refused to pass any interim order at this stage, said, ''I would like to give them an opportunity to respond and keep it on a short date for further proceedings...These are political fights going on...''
+Justice Jalan, who posted the matter for further hearing on April 17, said, ''I don't want to enter into a prima facie finding at this stage, I want to give him an opportunity to respond.''
 Shewale was represented through senior advocates Rajiv Nayar and Arvind Verma and lawyers Chirag Shah and Utsav Trivedi.

+In the suit, Shewale sought permanent injunction and damages against the defendants, on account of alleged false, malicious and unsubstantiated allegations made and circulated on social media platforms and other offline and online media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)